Hours & Location

 Math Lab Tutor

 - Lower division tutors: Proficiency in algebra, trigonometry, and differential and integral calculus.
 This includes course material in Math 110, 111, 112, 113, 116, and 118.
-Skills are assessed by two separate exams proctored by the Math Lab secretaries.
-The first test covers Algebra and Trigonometry.
-The second test covers Calculus and Analysis.
+Skills are assessed by an exam proctored by the Math Lab secretaries.
+The test covers Algebra, Trigonometry, Calculus, and Analysis.

 - Upper division tutors: Proficiency in basic proofs, multivariate calculus, linear algebra, and ordinary differential equations.
-This includes material from Math 313, 314, and 334.
-Skills are assessed by both lower division exams (described above) and an upper division exam proctored by the Math Lab secretaries.
+This includes material from Math 302, 303, 313 (now 213), 314, or 334.
+Skills are assessed by both the lower division exam (described above) and an upper division exam proctored by the Math Lab secretaries.

 - Ability to thoroughly explain both familiar and new or difficult concepts to students in understandable ways.
 (No “it is intuitively obvious” or “by inspection”.)